WinstonZhang2008/BSE-Student-Portfolio/index.md

 Components
   - Light: The light displays the color
+  - Switches: The switches are not on and off switches, they can be slid a little bit
-  - Red slider: This slider determines the brightness of the color red
+  - Red switch: This switch determines the brightness of the color red
-  - Green slider: This slider determines the brightness of the color green
+  - Green switch: This switch determines the brightness of the color green
-  - Blue slider: This slider determines the brightness of the color blue
+  - Blue switch: This switch determines the brightness of the color blue

-As you slide the sliders, the light changes colors.
-The light is depedent on the sliders.
-The further you slide the slider, the brighter and stronger that sepcific color gets.
-You can also mix colors, but the mixed color will look more like the slider that is slid the furthest.
+As you slide the switches, the light changes colors.
+The light is depedent on the switches.
+The further you slide the switch, the brighter and stronger that sepcific color gets.
+You can also mix colors, but the mixed color will look more like the switch that is slid the furthest.

 Challenges
-  - Had trouble soldering the sliders onto the board
+  - Had trouble soldering the swithces onto the board
-  - The light and the sliders were not balanced and kept falling out at first
+  - The light and the switches were not balanced and kept falling out at first

 Next Steps